 - 22. Leishmaniasis is one of the most neglected tropical diseases, in terms of the few tools available for control and the lack of clear criteria for methods of control.
-WHO has focused research priorities on control of leishmaniasis, and consequently, recent strategic research has led to the development of rapid and reliable non-invasive diagnostic techniques, new drugs, such as orally-administered miltefosine (now in phase IV trials) or injectable paromomycin (now in phase III/IV trials), drug combinations that reduce the risk of resistance, and immunochemotherapy.
+WHO has focused research priorities on control of leishmaniasis, and consequently, recent strategic research has led to the development of rapid and reliable non-invasive diagnostic techniques, new medicines, such as orally-administered miltefosine (now in phase IV trials) or injectable paromomycin (now in phase III/IV trials), drug combinations that reduce the risk of resistance, and immunochemotherapy.
 Moreover, basic research has resulted in the complete mapping of the genome of Leishmania major thanks to the Leishmania Genome Network.
 Mapping of the genomes of L. braziliensis and L. infantum is under way. - 23.
-The most pressing research needs for leishmaniasis control are the search for alternative and cheap drugs for oral, parenteral or topical administration in shorter treatment cycles, and identification of mechanisms to facilitate access to existing control measures, including health-sector reform in some developing countries.
+The most pressing research needs for leishmaniasis control are the search for alternative and cheap medicines for oral, parenteral or topical administration in shorter treatment cycles, and identification of mechanisms to facilitate access to existing control measures, including health-sector reform in some developing countries. - 24.
+The above report was considered by the Executive Board at its 118th session.
+1